-Joy Sales won a Mellon Mays Undergraduate Fellows Travel and Research Grant.
+Joy Sales won a Mellon Mays Undergraduate Fellows Travel and Research Grant from the Mellon Foundation.

-Aram Sarkisian received an NEH-funded dissertation completion fellowship for next year from the Orthodox Christian Studies Center at Fordham University.
+Aram Sarkisian received an NEH-funded dissertation completion fellowship from the Orthodox Christian Studies Center at Fordham University.

 Leigh Soares received a one-year National Academy of Education/Spencer Foundation dissertation fellowship.

 Guangshuo Yang and Gideon Cohn-Postar were accepted into the NU-SSRC Dissertation Proposal Development program.
 Guangshuo will also be attending this year’s Cologne University Interdisciplinary Summer Institute.

 Yanqiu Zheng has accepted a position as a Visiting Assistant Professor of History at Northern Arizona University.

 Taka Daitoku (Ph.D.
 2016) was awarded a postdoctoral fellowship with the Stanton Nuclear Security Fellows Program in MIT’s Security Studies Program.

 Melissa Vise (Ph.D.
 2016) has received the Olivia Remie Constable Award from the Medieval Academy for research travel.
 She also received the Solmsen Fellowship at the Institute for Research in the Humanities at UW-Madison.